Chapter 1 Workshop Notes

 Click “Merge pull request” to finish!

-1.6.4 Merge conflicts during pull requests
+1.6.1 Merge conflicts during pull requests

 Sometimes, when merging branches together during a pull request, there will be changes that will be in conflicts with each other.
-Again, GitHub will stop the process and ask you fix it.
+GitHub will stop the process and ask you fix it.
 A nice guide to this can be found here.

-1.6.5 Code reviews during a pull request
+1.7 Appendix: Code reviews during a pull request

 Suppose that you want someone’s approval of your pull request before it is merged.
 You can add other users in the repository to be a reviewer of your work.
 This process of code reviewing before a branch is merged is highly recommended in collaborative work.